 We spent the entire “Weekend Intensive” nestled in a quiet canyon home just outside Los Angeles, working to overcome their excruciating “crisis of connection.”

-Intimate relationships only truly work when real connection is given highest priority.
+Intimate relationships only truly work when a real connection is given the highest priority.

 Everything else between and around you – sex, finances, work, family (even your kids), friends, lifestyle – must come second, at least most of the time, for intimate love to thrive.